 work in progress

-I aim at a way to offer people alternatives to personal touch.
-I am developing a work of art that encourages an active audience to engage, connect, and explore touch without the individuals having to touch each other.
+"Future Affair" aims to offer people alternatives to personal touch.
+Laura A Dima studio is developing a work of art that encourages an active audience to engage, connect, and explore touch without the individuals having to touch each other.

-I believe this way of communication can offer fresh new possibilities, possibly transcending cultural norms and taboos surrounding touch. (explanation: you are comfortable touching an object than a person.)
+This way of communication can possibly offer fresh new possibilities, perhaps transcending cultural norms and taboos surrounding touch. (you are comfortable touching an object rather than the body of a stranger.)

-The first prototype under development is a caressing machine connected to a ceramic sculpture.
+The first prototype under development is a caressing machine connected to a ceramic sculpture which becomes the tactile input.
 While one user is caressing the bumpy surface of the ceramics piece, the other is feeling the gentle touch delivered either by a silicone finger, feather or brush.

-- interactive designer Amy Den Dekker (TU Delft)
+- interactive technology designer Amy Den Dekker (TU Delft)

-- technical advise/ superviser Dan Shor (TU Delft)
+- mechanical engineer and project superviser Dan Shor (TU Delft)